-As much as detailed information on the SAT is important, you should also know the ins and outs of how to go about preparing for the exam.
-This means knowing the right way of approaching the SAT, section by section.
-Here’s a section wise vignette of how you should go about preparing for the SAT to ace the test.
+As much as detailed information on the SAT is important, you should also know the ins and outs of how to prepare for the SAT exam.
+This means knowing the right way of approaching the SAT.

 The only and very obvious way of preparing for this section is reading – and reading a lot.
 No prior knowledge is assumed in this section and you find all the answers to the questions in the reading material itself.
 So, when you’re reading, what you actually have to work on is your time management skills, and it is mostly about how well and how efficiently you’re being able to skim through the reading material.